ccpgames/kube-solskin-controller/README.md

   - **Resource Requests**: does the resource possess resource requests?
   - **Resource Limits**: does the resource possess resource limits?

+These checks are extremely simple.
+At present they only check to see if the resource has any kind of configuration set for these properties.
+This forces the owner of the resource to at least give some thought to these practices, but doesn't limit them in any way.

 ## Configuration
 At the time of this writing, the service is only configurable via environment variables, but uses `micro/go-config` thus adding more sources of configuration will be relatively simple.
 Below is a table of configurable values for the service.